kkots/ggxrd_hitbox_overlay_2211/README.md

 ; Tutorial, offline MOM and Mission.
 ; The associated hotkey setting for this setting is "toggleShowInputHistory". displayInputHistoryInSomeOfflineModes = false

 ; Specify true or false.
+; Setting this to true will display only your input history when playing online.
+; In online training mode, both players' input history is shown.; The associated hotkey setting for this setting is "toggleShowInputHistory". displayInputHistoryInOnline = false

+; Specify true or false.
 ; Setting this to true will display the duration of each input, in frames, in the input history.